Winetricks/winezeug/patchwatcher/readme.txt

 1 for the first patch series, 2 for the second, etc.
 Verify that they contain good looking patches.

-11. Once you have received some patches, assign them to a build slave by running sh libpwdemo.sh assign_to slave
+10. Once you have received some patches, assign them to a build slave by running e.g. sh libpwdemo.sh assign_to slave

+11. Run
+  sh wine-slave.sh init
+to prepare a wine tree for testing.

 12. Run
   sh wine-slave.sh job 1